Dr Angelique Greene

 Currently, chemical sequestration is costly and energy intensive and industries are looking for innovation in these areas to reduce costs and waste products generated in the process.
 Dr Greene’s research, if successful, could lead to a solution in hot demand in several sectors where chemical separation is required, for example the development of pharmaceuticals.
 Plus, New Zealand’s large farming and dairy sectors could benefit from novel research like Dr Greene’s, which offers a way to clean waste streams produced during processing and to recycle high-value waste stream products for economic benefit.

-“I’m currently finalising our first prototype and if it works it could potentially solve problems in several industries.
-But for me to focus on filtering drinking water feels so right.
+“I’m currently finalising our first prototype and if it works it could potentially solve problems in several industries; but for me, focusing on filtering drinking water feels so right.

 Dr Angelique Greene is a Polymer Scientist based at Scion and specializing in the fabrication of hydrogels and organic soft materials and additive manufacturing, with a strong background in analytical separations, inorganic synthesis and electrochemistry.